redhat-openshift-ecosystem/operator-pipelines/CONTRIBUTING.md

 # Contributing Guide

 All changes contributed to the code are validated by GitHub CI.
-To ensure passing Ci workflow, the validation tests can also be run locally.
+To ensure passing CI workflow, the validation tests can also be run locally.

 To prepare the local testing environment, follow one of the guides below.